Archimedean polytopes

 Rectifications:

-Fig. A.3b: On the right is the projection of the Rectified tesseract(*) centered on two opposite Tetrahedral cells.
-This is the rectification of the vertex-first projection of the Tesseract(*) on the left.
-In particular, the Yellow rhombuses, which are represented by yellow struts, get rectified into Yellow rectangles, which have green and blue struts (see Fig. 2.5a).
-Unlike the projection of the Rectified tesseract in Fig. 3a, but similarly to what happens with the vertex-first projection of the Tesseract, the central element lacks central symmetry, which means that the "near" and "far" sides of the projection do not coincide (hence the asterisks).
-For that reason, the opposite Tetrahedra supperpose in a Stella Octangula configuration.
-This means that this model represents, in fact, two different projections, each with one of the two Tetrahedra at the center closer to us.
+The model in Fig. A.3b represents the rectification of the vertex-first projection of the Tesseract in Fig. 5.4.
+The Yellow rhombuses of that projection, which are represented by yellow struts, get rectified into Yellow rectangles, which have green and blue struts (see Fig. 2.5a).
+Unlike the projection of the Rectified tesseract in Fig. A.3a, but similarly to what happens with the vertex-first projection of the Tesseract, the central element lacks central symmetry, which means that the "near" and "far" sides of the projection do not coincide (hence the asterisks).
+For that reason, the opposite Tetrahedra supperpose at the centre as Stella Octangula configuration.
+This means that this model represents, in fact, two different projections, each with a different central Tetrahedron closer to us.

 Truncations: